 Burgess Urban Fund

-The Burgess Urban Fund (BUF), a grants program of the Episcopal City Mission, supports grassroots community organizing in response to social injustice in Massachusetts.
-For over 30 years BUF has supported the work to improve the lives of those in need.
+The Burgess Urban Fund (BUF), a grant program of the Episcopal City Mission, supports grassroots community organizing in response to social injustice in Massachusetts.

 BUF understands community organizing as a process that develops the power and capacity within a community to improve members’ lives.
 Strong organizing work includes: